ErlingSigurdson/Billy/README.md

 Billy works within a local Wi-Fi network in a station (STA) mode.
 Billy uses Internet access provided by a local access point.

+Billy's operations rely heavily on module's inbuilt flash memory storage.
+When you specify an SSID, a password, a port number, etc. they are saved in inbuilt storage and thus you don't need to assign them again in case of device reboot.

 # Manual
 ### Quickstart
 Follow these steps to configure Billy and start using it: